litomito/devops24/examinations/06/README.md

 Describe in simple terms what your preferred task flow would look like, not necessarily implemented in Ansible, but in general terms.

+In large environments, the best flow is:

+1. Stage all configuration changes.
+2. Validate configurations.
+3. Restart or reload services **only once** after all updates.
+4. Use rolling or canary updates to reduce downtime.

+This minimizes interruptions and ensures stability.